chpladmin/chpl-website/README.md

 #### Automation credetials set up

-Rename e2e/config/credentialsEXAMPLE.js to e2e/config/credentials.js And Add Usernames and password in it.
+Copy `e2e/config/credentialsEXAMPLE.js` to the file `e2e/config/credentials.js` and set the passwords for the users in the file to be valid users